parse-community/parse-server-s3-adapter/README.md

 *  remove the `accessKey` and `secretKey` from your configuration

+If for some reason you really need to be able to set the key and secret explicitly, you can still do it using `s3overrides` as described below and setting `accessKeyId` and `secretAccessKey` in the `s3Overrides` object.

 # Deprecated Configuration
 Although it is not recommended, AWS credentials can be explicitly configured through an options object, constructor string arguments or environment variables ([see below](#using-a-config-file)).